 Epos Now displays sales information, employee reports and end-of day summaries through a series of slick dashboards.
 Users log in to the back office interface, called ‘Epos Now HQ’, which houses the reporting functions and extensive FAQs for using them.

 Advanced table plan management allows you to move tables, chairs and reservations around from night to night.
+The system lets you keep a track of which diners are eating in, taking out, or waiting for deliveries.
 Handily, the data synchronizes between your POS devices in real time, making the job easier for restaurant staff.